What is Digital Eye Strain AKA Computer Vision Syndrome?

-Blue light has the shortest wavelength and therefore the highest energy and makes the eyes work hard to focus in on details on the screen.
+Blue light has the shortest wavelength and, therefore, the highest energy and makes the eyes work hard to focus in on details on the screen.
 Blue light between 380 and 470nm is considered harmful.
-However, the 450nm range can be especially hard on the eyes as this blue light is the only light that penetrates the eye all the way to the back of the retina.
+However, the 450nm range can be incredibly hard on the eyes as this blue light is the only light that penetrates the eye all the way to the back of the retina.
 Blue light affects our sleep-inducing hormone melatonin more than any other visible light and can even cause sleep disorders after prolonged exposure.

 Do not fear, not all blue light is harmful.
 In fact, studies show that blue light in the 500nm area is actually beneficial for you, allowing natural reflexes to prevent light overexposure.
 It can even help with the body’s circadian rhythms, cognitive and memory functions.